spankybot/commands/commands/297483005763780613/admin.md

 ------
 ### temp_role
+**aaaaa**: Temporary role assignment command as defined by server ops.

 **ban**: &lt;user [,time], reason&gt; - ban someone permanently or for a given amount of time (e.g. `.ban @plp 5m` bans plp for 5 minutes).

+**bbbbb**: Temporary role assignment command as defined by server ops.

 **clear_mod_log_chan**: Clear the moderator actions channel.
 No moderator actions messages will be sent.